VIDEO: Rio Rancho woman arrested for hitting woman with car

 ALBUQUERQUE, N.M.
-(KRQE) – It was the height of the holiday season when Albuquerque Police say a Rio Rancho woman hit a shopper with her car at the Coronado Mall.
-Now, new video shows the moment officers caught up with the woman.
+(KRQE) – Holiday shopping can be a chaotic time, but Albuquerque Police say one woman took it too far when she allegedly hit a shopper with her car at Coronado Mall.
+New police video shows the moment when officers caught up with the woman.

-Police say Lena Dodrill made up a different story than what they heard from the victims and witnesses.
-This happened back in December.
-APD was called to the mall’s parking lot where a woman claimed Dodrill intentionally hit her with her Jeep, three times.
+Back in December, APD was called to the parking lot at Coronado Mall.
+When they got there, two women told them another woman kept running into them with her car and attacked them.

-The victim then said Dodrill got out of the car and hit her and her mother with her first.
-However, Dodrill told police a different version of the incident.
+That woman was Lena Dodrill.
+When officers caught up with her moments later, she had a different story.

 Dodrill: The mom and the daughter decided to keep punching me with their fists.